-The trend of the Portfolio's performance over the 10-year period (2011 to 2020) is presented in Chart 12.
+The trend of the portfolio's performance over the 10-year period (2012 to 2021) is presented in Chart 12.

-In general, the performance since 2018 has been adversely affected by several factors.
-These include, weaker equity markets over the period, the significant amount of work in progress from legacy real estate projects that are yet to yield a return as they are being completed, provisioning for legacy loans in 2018, very limited new investments beyond project completion spend and redemption of bonds by the government
+The performance between 2018 and 2020 was adversely affected by several factors.
+These include, weaker equity markets over the period; the significant amount of work-in-progress from legacy real estate projects that are yet to yield a return as they are being completed; provisioning for legacy loans in 2018; very limited new investments beyond project completion, redemption of bonds by the Government and the impact of the novel COVID-19 pandemic.

-Chart 12: Investment Portfolio Performance from 2011 to 2020
+Chart 12: Investment Portfolio Performance from 2012 to 2021

-4.0 Economic Developments & Macroeconomic Outlook for 2021
+4.0 Economic Developments And Macroeconomic Outlook For 2021